thuban87/Orbit/docs/UX Overhaul - Implementation Plan.md

 #### Edit Person
 - `schemas/edit-person.schema.ts` — Schema matching the New Person fields (same fields, pre-populated)
 - Reuses `OrbitFormModal` — opens with existing frontmatter values pre-filled
-- On submit: writes updated frontmatter back to the same file (no new file creation)
+- On submit: uses `updateFrontmatter()` to **merge** changes back (only touches schema-defined fields, preserves all other frontmatter keys like `nickname`, `custom_field`, etc.)
+- If a frontmatter value doesn't match a dropdown option (e.g., someone manually typed `frequency: Every Other Day`), display the raw value as-is in the field
 - Flow: Command palette → `ContactPickerModal` (select who to edit) → `OrbitFormModal` (pre-filled)
-- Command: "Orbit: Edit Person"
+- Command: `edit-person` (displayed as "Orbit: Edit Person")

+> [!IMPORTANT]
+> `updateFrontmatter` must **merge, not replace** — only update frontmatter keys that the schema defines.
+Any keys not in the schema must be preserved untouched.
+This prevents accidental data loss from custom frontmatter fields.

 #### Update This Person
-- Detects the currently active file
+- Uses `this.app.workspace.getActiveViewOfType(MarkdownView)?.file` to detect the active file
 - Checks if it's in the `OrbitIndex` (is it a person file?)
 - If yes: opens `UpdatePanel` directly for that contact (skips the picker)
 - If no: shows `Notice` — "Current file is not a tracked contact"
-- Command: "Orbit: Update This Person"
+- Command: `update-this-person` (displayed as "Orbit: Update This Person")

+> [!NOTE]
+> We use `getActiveViewOfType(MarkdownView)?.file` instead of `app.workspace.activeLeaf?.view?.file` per Obsidian plugin guidelines.

 ### Files to Create/Modify